 - In the Export Options dialog, if your map is georeferenced, make sure to set the Scaling source dropdown list on the Scaling page to your Map, and choose an external georeferencing file type on the Spatial References page.

-- On the BLN Options page, in the Blank areas section choose whether to blank Inside or Outside of your polygon.
+- On the BLN Options page, in the NoData areas section choose whether to assign no data Inside or Outside of your polygon.